vasilakisfil/Introspected-REST/README.md

 We firmly believe that REST is much better than any API that does not follow REST principles (even RESTfull APIs), even for short-term APIs.
-Networked services have very peculiar characteristics which, until now, only REST has fully addressed them*.
+Networked services have very peculiar characteristics which, until now, only REST has fully addressed them.
+Being able to evolve your API without breaking the clients is critical.

 Given that, how can we have a simpler model than REST, yet have the same functionality of REST?